What is the Waterfall Model?

 What Is The Failure Rate Of Agile?

-It is said that agile has a lower failure rate (as always there are many different numbers and opinions).
-It is extremely difficult to determine what the actual success rate is because much of what is advertised as “agile” is just a marketing scam.
+It is said that agile has a lower failure rate (as always, there are many different numbers and opinions).
+It is tough to determine the success rate because much of what is advertised as “agile” is just a marketing scam.

 I think one thing can be said for sure if done in the right way :

-Because a project is done in small pieces and in close cooperation with business, the perception of project success by the customer is different than with the waterfall method.
+Because a project is done in small pieces and close cooperation with business, the customer’s perception of project success is different from that of the waterfall method.